Airlines turn to cargo for revenue as U.S. Senate nears industry aid vote

 The U.S. Senate is preparing to vote on an industry aid package, half in the form of grants to cover some 750,000 employees’ paychecks.

-In a win for labor, companies receiving funds cannot lay off employees before Sept.
+In a win for labour, companies receiving funds cannot lay off employees before Sept.
 30 or change collective bargaining agreements.

 The draft bill has restrictions on stock buybacks, dividends and executive compensation, and allows the government to take equity, warrants or other compensation as part of the rescue package.